monk-io/docs/docs/get-monk.md

     monk login

-After logging in, you should be able to list the available templates like so:
+After logging in, you should be able to list the available Kits like so:

     monk list

-The command should return available templates if the installation was successful, but sometimes it may take up to 30 seconds to sync the templates.
+The command should return available Kits if the installation was successful, but sometimes it may take up to 30 seconds to sync the Kits.
 If you don't see a list at first, just retry in a few seconds.

     Type      Template              Repository    Version   Tags
     runnable  chatwoot/chatwoot     local         latest    self hosted, messaging, communication